Compliance Providers

 />

-The claim-authoring worker is keyed on `(providerId, subjectKey)` so concurrent events for different subjects on the same provider proceed in parallel while events for the same subject serialise.
-Topic-policy lookup happens inside that worker so a topic revoked between event arrival and dispatch is caught before the on-chain transaction.
+The claim-authoring worker is keyed on `(providerId, subjectKey)`, so concurrent events for different subjects on the same provider proceed in parallel while events for the same subject serialise.
+Topic-policy lookup happens inside that worker, so a topic revoked between event arrival and dispatch is caught before the on-chain transaction.

 ## Topic mutations and revocation [#topic-mutations-and-revocation]

 Topic mutations operate against the existing provider's claim-issuer identity.
-None of them touch the EOA, the identity contract, or the webhook URL:
+None of them touch the EOA, the identity contract, or the webhook URL.

-* **Add topic.** `updateIssuerClaimTopics(identity, [...existing, newTopic])`.
-DALP inserts a new `compliance_provider_topics` row with `status=active`.
-The dapp Add Topic dialog drives this from the provider detail page.
+To add a topic, the platform calls `updateIssuerClaimTopics(identity, [...existing, newTopic])` and inserts a new `compliance_provider_topics` row with `status=active`.
+Use the Console Add Topic dialog on the provider detail page to drive this.

 In every case the claim-issuer identity contract stays on-chain, so historical claims previously issued by the provider continue to verify against the same `claims.issuer` address.
 The provider simply loses TIR membership for the revoked topic(s).